ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 ---

 I found a scratcher in Burgess Park:
-Black Lucky Horse — "Match three and win!"
+Black Lucky Horse — "Match three and WIN!"
-Eight Days Before, Dad gave us three:
+Eight days before, Dad gave us three:
 for me, a Christmas Tree with gifts
 hidden beneath its leaves.